Paul van Dyk: Politics

 Since 2001, van Dyk has taken an interest in politics.
 His creation of The Politics of Dancing compilation was inspired by electronic dance music's universal acclaim by different people around the world.
 "Palestinians are dancing with Israelis.
 Lebanese people are dancing with Israelis – without war, without anything in their minds other than treating each other respectfully", said van Dyk in 2006.
 He also has called EDM "a political and diplomatic tool that could be used."
 Having grown up with little freedom, his musical career has helped him voice his opinions about politics.
-He opposes the Iraq War and the War in Afghanistan.
+He opposed the Iraq War and the War in Afghanistan.
 He describes himself as anti-war and has advertised this while performing, by wearing a shirt reading "Make peace, not war".

 Van Dyk has helped fight poverty by supporting social programs to help disadvantaged people in India, New York, and Berlin.
 He also participated in Rock the Vote in 2004 and 2008; he and Bono being the only non-American artists to join the campaign encouraging young people to vote.